ayushhdesai/ImageProcessor/Assignment 4/README.md

     It includes features like buttons for various image operations (e.g., flipping, blurring, color correction), sliders for adjustable parameters, and interactive components for real-time image processing feedback.

+13. MockView (Class): Creating a mock object of the View interface in order to isolate the testing of the Controller independently.

-13. Main Method - Provides the entry point to the application, creating a user interface and facilitating interactions between the user and the underlying image processing capabilities.
+14. Main Method - Provides the entry point to the application, creating a user interface and facilitating interactions between the user and the underlying image processing capabilities.

 # Design changes and Justification: